lhorie/mithril-blog/articles/mithril-and-meteor.md

 PlayerList.insert({name: "Mary", score: 0})
 ```

 Hopefully, those commands should be self-explanatory: we created a collection called `players` and populated it with 3 entries.
 What might not be so obvious, though, is that these entries have been saved to the database on our server.
-Obviously, in a real application, being able to arbitrarily write to the database from the browser command-line is a big no-no, and Meteor does let us lock down this ability in production mode.
-We were only able to do this here because of Meteor's developer friendliness features that are available in development mode.
+Obviously, in a real application, being able to arbitrarily write to the database from the browser command-line is a big no-no, and Meteor does let us lock down this ability.

 We can also query the collection to ensure our data is really there.
 Type this in the browser's console: